 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Even if you’re not thirsty, don’t assume you’re drinking enough water.
-Instead, take a peek at your urine.
-“If it’s almost the color of water, you’re right on track.
-But if your urine is bright yellow or has a strong odor, then you could probably use more fluids,” notes Dr. Sukol.
+Instead, take a peek at your urine, says Dr. Sukol.
+If it’s a pale-yellow color, you’re right on track.
+If your urine is darker or has a strong odor, then you could probably use more fluids.

-Symptoms of mild to moderate dehydration might include:
+Other symptoms of mild to moderate dehydration might include:

 More severe dehydration constitutes a medical emergency that requires immediate attention.
 Severe dehydration can include the above symptoms as well as:

 If you’re still thinking, how much water should I drink? it’s important to kow that many of the foods you eat contain water.
 Some foods that are heavy on the water content include: